 Be prepared to laugh and even to cry as the Gospel story is given fresh insight through the eyes of Peter and his brother Andrew.
-From a bumper crop of fish to the despair of Peter's denial to the unexpected appearance of the risen Christ, the comedy-drama team of Ted and Lee creatively reenact familiar Gospel stories to help us see these simple fisherman as real people, hip-deep in miracles, parables, questions, and ultimately faith.
+From a bumper crop of fish to the despair of Peter's denial to the unexpected appearance of the Risen Christ, the comedy-drama team of Ted and Lee creatively reenacts familiar Gospel stories to help us see these simple fishermen as real people, hip-deep in miracles, parables, questions, and ultimately faith.

-The DVD contains 11 scenes that can be shown together as one long performance or used independently to highlight particular stories.
+The digital video contains 11 scenes that can be shown together as one long performance or used independently to highlight particular stories.
 A leader's guide is included.

 - The Call

 - Feeding the 5,000 and the Boat Ride

 - Triumphal Entry

 - The Upper Room